yashwan7/purple-blooms/README.md

-# purple-blooms
-Interactive generative flower visuals built with TouchDesigner
 # 🌸 Purple Bloom

+*Interactive generative flower visuals built with TouchDesigner.*

 > *"Someone I knew likes purple."* 💜

 Want to make one yourself?
 Just clone or download this repository.